98 NPP MPs threaten to boycott budget presentation if Ofori-Atta is not sacked immediately

-After acceding to a plea by President Nana Addo Dankwa Akufo-Addo to allow the Minister present the budget and conclude on the negotiations with the International Monetary Fund (IMF), the MPs have made a u-turn and are demanding for the immediate sacking of Mr. Ofori-Atta.
+After acceding to a plea by President Nana Addo Dankwa Akufo-Addo to allow the Minister to present the budget and conclude the negotiations with the International Monetary Fund (IMF), the MPs have made a U-turn and are demanding the immediate sacking of Ofori-Atta.

 98 NPP MPs threaten to boycott budget presentation if Ofori-Atta is not sacked immediately

-The woes of Finance Minister, Ken Ofori-Atta continues as Members of Parliament in his party continue their push for his dismissal.
+The woes of Finance Minister, Ken Ofori-Atta, continue as Members of Parliament in his party continue their push for his dismissal.

 Recommended articles